mashastroganova/autonomous-agent-workshop/README.md

-# Introduction to Autonomous Agents with Autogen: Workshop
+# Introduction to Autonomous Agents: Workshop

 This repository introduces and helps organizations get started with creating autonomous agents with relevant business scenarious.

 ## Workshop Agenda
 The objective of this workshop is to discuss realistic autonomous agent business scenarios and to learn how to leverage **autogen** for development.
 At the end of the workshop you will:

-- Understand the theory foundations behind autonomous agents
+- Understand agentic reasoning and the core concepts behind agents
-- Understand the implications of the usage of autonomous agents and limitations
+- Understand what agents can do and how to leverage them to maximimize the impact for the business
-- Have experience with using the **autogen** framework
+- Be able to create autonomous agents from scratch using **Autogen**
-- Know when and how to leverage autonomous agents for relevant business scenarious
+- Learn relevant business scenarious for autonomous agents

 | Topic                          | Details                                                                                                                | Comments |
 |--------------------------------|------------------------------------------------------------------------------------------------------------------------|----------|